landing_page-logo

 Southcentral FoundationAnchorage, AK

-Supervisor I- Pediatrics Specialty Hiring Range $24.12 to $32.17 Pay Range $24.12 to $36.19 Supervisor II- Pediatrics Specialty Hiring Range $27.62 to $36.83 Pay Range $27.62 to $41.43 Summary of Job Responsibilities: The Southcentral Foundation (SCF) Supervisor is responsible for the day-to-day performance of a group of employees.
-The Supervisor is responsible for guiding and coordinating the work of the group of employees towards established goals and objectives.
-This position has two (2) levels designed to provide progressively more responsible and independent work experience.
-Progression between job levels is based on the demonstrated ability to successfully handle more progressively responsible assignments.
+Improvement Specialist I Hiring Range: $52,330.36 to $69,773.82 Pay Range: $52,330.36 to $78,495.55 Improvement Specialist II Hiring Range: $59,913.03 to $79,884.05 Pay Range: $59,913.03 to $89,869.55 Summary of Job Responsibilities: The Southcentral Foundation (SCF) Improvement Specialist is responsible for working with senior leadership, management, and committees to develop and redesign systems and processes to improve the overall effectiveness of SCF.
+This is a two (2) level job progression in departments in which there is sufficient complexity, accountability and breadth such that the Improvement Specialist is directly responsible for progressively more responsible and independent work experiences as part of the overall assessment of their ability and capability.
+Progression between job levels is based on performance on prior assignments and the demonstrated ability to successfully handle more progressively responsible assignments.
 Qualifications: SCF programs are established to serve a primary population comprised of Alaska Native people who are affiliated with Cook Inlet Region, Inc. (CIRI) and Alaska Native and American Indian people within SCF's geographical service area.
 Employees should have a thorough understanding of the cultures and the needs of this population.
-Such knowledge is critical to ensure the achievement of SCF's vision of a Native Community that enjoys physical, mental, emotional, and spiritual wellness, and mission of working together with the Native Community to achieve wellness through health and related services: High School diploma or GED.
-Meet one of the following qualifications: Associate's degree Two (2) years of experience performing administrative support duties.
-Demonstrated proficiency as an administrative support III or similar support position at SCF.
-Additional Qualifications for Supervisor II: Two (2) years of demonstrated experience at the Supervisor I level; OR demonstrated proficiency as a Supervisor I at SCF Native Preference: Under P.L.
+Such knowledge is critical to ensure the achievement of SCF's vision of a Native Community that enjoys physical, mental, emotional and spiritual wellness, and mission of working together with the Native Community to achieve wellness through health and related services: Bachelor's degree; OR equivalent education/training and work experience.
+Two (2) years of improvement experience; OR demonstrated proficiency in starting and completing projects in positions at SCF such as Program Coordinator II or Nuka Intern positions.
+Additional Qualifications for Improvement Specialist II: Two (2) years of demonstrated experience at the Improvement Specialist I level; OR demonstrated proficiency as an Improvement Specialist I at SCF.
+Native Preference: Under P.L.
 93-638, as amended, the company pursues a policy of Native preference in hiring, contracting and training.
 SCF Human Resources must receive certification before applicants receive preference.
-Employee Health Requirements: Compliance with our Employee Health procedure is a condition of SCF employment.
+Employee Health Requirements: Compliance with our Employee Health Procedure is a condition of SCF employment.
 You are required to agree that you will comply with all job-related employee health screening and immunizations prior to your first day of employment.
-Jobs designated as a Health Care Personnel (HCP) position, requires that you have documentation that you have completed the following immunizations prior to your first day of employment: MMR (Measles, Mumps and Rubella, Varicella (Chicken Pox), Hepatitis B, Influenza, T-dap (Tetanus- Diphtheria- Pertussis), and COVID-19.
+Jobs designated as a Health Care Personnel (HCP) position, requires that you have documentation that you have completed the following immunizations prior to your first day of employment: MMR (Measles, Mumps and Rubella, Varicella (Chicken Pox), Hepatitis B, Influenza, T-dap (Tetanus- Diphtheria- Pertussis), and COVID-19 vaccination is required.

 Posted 2 weeks ago